Moses Makinde

-Moses Gbenga Makinde (born 15 November 1992) is an English professional footballer who currently plays as a defender for Maryland Bobcats FC in the National Independent Soccer Association.
+Moses Gbenga Makinde (born 15 November 1992) is an English professional footballer who plays as a defender.

 Career

+Makinde enrolled at North Carolina State University in 2010, spending four years studying sport management and playing college soccer.

 In July 2019, after 12 appearances in all competitions for Tulsa Roughnecks, Makinde joined fellow USL Championship side El Paso Locomotive by way of trade with Calvin Rezende moving in the opposite direction.

 Makinde returned to the Baltimore area in January 2022, signing a contract with Maryland Bobcats FC of the National Independent Soccer Association.
 He had previously played with club before they turned professional.

+Personal life

+Makinde was born London before moving to Baltimore at the age of nine where he spent the rest of his childhood.
+His cousin is fellow footballer Korede Aiyegbusi.